-Does your institution have an application fee? \Box Yes \Box No \$30.00 Amount of application fee:
+Does your institution have an application fee?
+Yes No Amount of application fee: \$30.00

-Can it be waived for applicants with financial need? \Box Yes \Box No If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+Can it be waived for applicants with financial need? $\square$ Yes $\square$ No If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Same fee
+- Same fee

-Free
+- □ Free

-□ Reduced
+- □ Reduced

-Can on-line application fee be waived for applicants with financial need? \square Yes \checkmark No
+Can on-line application fee be waived for applicants with financial need? $\square$ Yes $\blacksquare$ No

 C14.
-Application closing date Does your institution have an application closing date?
-Yes No Application closing date (fall): Priority date: C15.
-Are first-time, first-year students accepted for terms other than the fall? \square Yes \square No C16.
-Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): By (date): As submitted C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MM/DD): Amount of housing deposit: \$35.00 Refundable if student does not enroll?
-Yes, in full Yes, in part No
+Application closing date

+Does your institution have an application closing date?
+Yes 🔽 No

+Application closing date (fall):

+Priority date:

+C15.
+Are first-time, first-year students accepted for terms other than the fall?
+Ves No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+On a ro lling basis begin ning (date):

+By (dat e):

+Other: as submitted

+C17.
+Reply policy for admitted applicants (fill in one only)

+Must reply by (date):

+No set date:

+Must reply by May 1 or within weeks if notified thereafter

+Other: NA

+Deadline for housing deposit (MM/DD):

+Amount of housing deposit: \$35.00

+Refundable if student does not enroll?

+Yes, in full

+Yes, in part

+✓ No